dhdeangelis/lcplot/README.md

 # lcplot
-LCplot – a program to plot light curves of variable stars
+lcplot – a program to plot light curves of variable stars

 # About
-LCplot is a Perl program that plots light curves for variable stars using data from the American Association of Variable Star Observers (AAVSO, aavso.org).
+lcplot is a Perl program that plots light curves for variable stars using data from the American Association of Variable Star Observers (AAVSO, aavso.org).

-LCplot is written in Perl 5.
+lcplot is written in Perl 5.
 It needs the Perl executable and the modules DateTime, Astro::Time, and LWP::Simple, and [gnuplot](http://www.gnuplot.info/) as plotting routine.

 # USAGE
 To plot visual estimates and V band observations for a star during the last N days use:

-perl LCplot.pl STAR CONSTELLATION NDAYS
+`lcplot.pl STAR CONSTELLATION NDAYS`

 To optionally highlight observations done by OBSERVER.

-perl LCplot.pl STAR CONSTELLATION NDAYS OBSERVER
+`lcplot.pl STAR CONSTELLATION NDAYS OBSERVER`

 where OBSERVER is the AAVSO observer code